RSE-Sheffield/git-github-zero-to-hero/content/01-getting-started-with-git-and-github/01-configure-git-profile.md

 ---

-Before we start, you might need to **configure your git profile**.
-You can do this in GitKraken Client by clinking on the avatar in the top right corner, selecting the profile to edit and clicking on **Edit A Profile**
+Before we start, if you did not **configure your git profile** when first launching GitKraken Client, you can do this by clinking on the avatar in the top right corner, selecting the profile to edit and clicking on **Edit A Profile** in the client.

 <img src="/images/git-profile-edit.png" alt="title picture" width="700px">